vprosekov/Android-Magic-8-Ball/README.md

 Android Magic 8 Ball app.

 # What can it  do?
-  - Show randomized answer(Yes or No variations)
+  - Shows randomized answer(Yes or No variations)

 # What I learnt?
   - Kotlin basics